Treubaria

-Treubaria is a genus of green algae in the family Treubariaceae.
+Treubaria is a genus of microscopic green algae, the sole genus in the family Treubariaceae.
+Treubaria is found in freshwater habitats and has a cosmopolitan distribution.

 The genus was circumscribed by Charles Jean Bernard in Protococ.
 Desmid.
-Eau Douce 5-6, 12, 169 in 1908.
+Eau Douce 5–6, 12, 169 in 1908.

 The genus name of Treubaria is in honour of Melchior Treub (1851–1910), who was a Dutch botanist.
 He worked at the Bogor Botanical Gardens in Buitenzorg on the island of Java, south of Batavia, Dutch East Indies, gaining renown for his work on tropical flora.